 PREREQUISITE: English 1 in eighth grade with minimum average of 80.

-Includes a study of the literary and structural elements of poetry, short stories, mythology, drama, nonfiction, and the neural Commonitien includes assays and a reasonab project.
-This source also mayides an in dorth study of the novel.
+Includes a study of the literary and structural elements of poetry, short stories, mythology, drama, nonfiction, and the novel.
 Composition includes essays and a research project.
 This course also provides an in-depth study of sentence patterns, sentence structure, usage, and mechanics.
 This course may be taught on an A/B day with the Honors Human Geography course at Northwestern and South Pointe High School.
 A state End of Course test counts as 20 percent of the course grade.